AmineHammoutene10/Web-scraping-with-python/README.md

 ![alt text](https://www.python.org/static/img/python-logo.png)

-Making a top 20 movies of IMDB website by rating Cleaning and stock data into csv file
+Making a top 20 movies of IMDB website by rating with visualization Cleaning and stock data into csv file
 Plotting data